Dread and Desire: Gothic Fiction Techniques to Lure and Horrify Your Readers

 - What is at the root of our own fear, and how can we transfer our true anxiety onto readers?

 To do this, we’ll take a close and critical look at passages from works of Gothic fiction (from Stoker’s Dracula to du Maurier’s Rebecca, and even The Shining by Stephen King).
-Then, we’ll work from prompts to explore the dichotomy of dread and desire within ourselves (or, if you like, within existing characters from your work).
-Finally, we’ll use one or many of these seed ideas, plus the techniques we unearthed, to draft a passage designed to create real fear, and follow up with sharing of work, questions, or take-aways.
+Then, you’ll work from prompts to explore the dichotomy of dread and desire within fiction and within ourselves.
+Using the techniques we unearth, you’ll draft passages designed to create real fear, and as a group provide thoughtful questions and take-aways in critiques to help one another refine your ideas and technique.

 Learning and Writing Goals

-- To identify and use the tools of Gothic fiction to create dread.
+- To identify and understand the tools used in celebrated Gothic fiction to create fear in readers.

 - To mine your own experience of being human for truly scary settings, props, and situations.